Russians rally for independent candidates to stand in elections | DW | 20.07.2019

 "We will fight to be registered.
 If they register us we will win, we will do everything to win," he said.
 Referring to the United Russia candidates, he says "we won't just hand them victory on a platter."

-Another protest next Saturday is likely, given the cheering which followed the independent candidates saying they should be registered by authorities by next Saturday, or there would be another protest, this time outside the Moscow mayor's office.
+Another protest next Saturday is likely, this time outside the Moscow mayor's office.

 Every day, DW's editors send out a selection of the day's hard news and quality feature journalism.
 Sign up for the newsletter here.